 Instead of spending weeks of digging and traffic management, you can install the bollards for an entire development in a single day

-Smart Bollards are secured using friction, remaining perfectly aligned, safe and secure year after year.
+Quality Aussie made from Australian steel, ZERO WASTE Bollards are secured using friction, remaining perfectly aligned, safe and secure year after year.

 60 mm diameter removable bollards (as per MRWA standard drawing 200831-0014) are for use adjacent to high speed roads where access is required for emergency vehicles or over-sized vehicles but you want to prevent access to the general public.

-An example of this is the oversize vehicle turnaround bay on Roe Hwy just north of Great Eastern Hwy, the bollards prevent members of the general public from performing an illegal U-turn but allow oversized vehicles to travel from Roe Hwy northbound to Great Eastern Hwy eastbound without going under the bridge.
+An example of this is the oversize vehicle turnaround bay on Roe Hwy just North of Great Eastern Hwy, the bollards prevent members of the general public from performing an illegal U-turn but allow oversized vehicles to travel from Roe Hwy northbound to Great Eastern Hwy eastbound without going under the bridge.